1983

 Velvet Monkeys.
 Future.
 Fountain of Youth Records, Album.

 Materials are drawn from the Chris Baronner digital collection on D.C. punk, the Paul Bushmiller collection on punk, the Sharon Cheslow punk flyers collection, the D.C.
-Punk collection, the D.C.
-Punk and Indie Fanzine collection, and the Robbie White collection on the Slickee Boys.
+Punk collection, the D.C. punk and indie fanzine collection, the Kevin Salk collection of D.C. punk photographs, and the Robbie White collection.

 Tap or hover over an image to learn more.